 We are running a small scale test and the concept is in the early stages right now. – Facebook spokesperson

 The high-school testers are using LOL as a replacement for their Watch tab, but Facebook has no intention of releasing LOL in Watch.
-In fact, Facebook has not decided yet whether LOL will be a separate feature in one of Facebook’s main app or it will be an entirely standalone app.
-Teenagers mainly are deserting Facebook and opting out for other social media platforms like Instagram and Snapchat.
+In fact, Facebook has not decided yet whether LOL will be a separate feature in one of Facebook’s main apps or it will be an entirely standalone app.
+Teenagers mainly are deserting Facebook and opting out of other social media platforms like Instagram and Snapchat.
 Facebook is taking the help of memes to lure them back again on Facebook.

-Other categories include “Wait For It”, “Savage”, “Classics’’. ‘’Gaming’’, “Celebs”, “School”, and “Stand Up”.
+Other categories include “Wait For It”, “Savage”, and “Classics’’. ‘’Gaming’’, “Celebs”, “School”, and “Stand Up.”
 Each video clip in LOL is cut up into several seconds long which the user can fast-forward.
-This appears to be somewhat of a reminiscent of Instagram’s Story.
+This appears to be somewhat of reminiscent of Instagram’s Story.
 Below each content, there is a set of LOL reaction buttons labeled “Funny”, “Alright”, and “Not Funny”.
 Users can share the video or paste in a URL to submit a video.

 Facebook cannot ignore the teens since for them to do so would cost them greatly in revenue.
-Facebook sees an opportunity here too and is in no way taking a backseat in this area.
+Facebook sees an opportunity here too, and is in no way taking a backseat in this area.
 To grab a hold of the attention of the teenagers, LOL sounds like the right platform for Facebook to share meaningless fun content.